artsy/artsy.github.io/_posts/2020-08-20-review-apps-post.markdown

 topic-specific servers (i.e. review apps) are useful.

-The rest of the post describes Artsy's history with review app automation via iterative problem solving and the composition of a few well-known tools.
+The rest of the post describes Artsy's history with review app automation via incremental problem solving and the composition of a few well-known technologies.

 <!-- more -->

-### Problem 1.0: A Single Shared Staging Environment
+## Problem 1.0: A Single Shared Staging Environment

 At Artsy, we have a sizable engineering organization: ~40 engineers organized across many teams.
 Engineers on those teams work on many codebases, some are exclusive to a team, but many codebases are worked on by engineers across many teams.
-Artsy's website (www.artsy.net), Force, is a good example of such a shared service.
+Artsy's website (www.artsy.net), [Force][force-homepage], is a good example of such a shared service.

 These different teams of developers working on a shared service have (mostly